 During the year ended December 31, 2021, the Company granted PSUs to its employees.
-The PSUs are subject to certain market and performance-based conditions which require the Company to become a registered public company and meet market conditions that are based on the Company achieving six different valuation tranches as derived from the achievement of escalating share price thresholds of \$20.00, \$35.00, \$50.00, \$65.00, \$80.00 and \$100.00 (calculated based on the 90-day volume weighted average price or, in the event of a change in control, the fair market value based on the terms of such change in control) following the first anniversary of the consummation of the Business Combination.
+The PSUs are subject to certain market and performance-based conditions which require the Company to become a registered public company and meet market conditions that are based on the Company achieving six different valuation tranches as derived from the achievement of escalating share price thresholds of \$20.00, \$35.00, \$65.00, \$65.00, \$80.00 and \$100.00 (calculated based on the 90-day volume weighted average price or, in the event of a change in control, the fair market value based on the furth of such change in control) following the first anniversary of the consummation of the Business Combination.
 The market condition can be achieved over ten years in relation to the pre-money valuation prior to the Business Combination.
 Once the performance condition has been achieved or is considered probably of being achieved, the related stock-based compensation is recognized based on a graded attribution method.
-For the period ended December 31, 2021, given the performance condition was achieved through the Business Combination, the Company recognized stock-based compensation associated with such PSUs in the amount of \$4.5 million.
+For the period ended December 31, 2021, given the performance condition associated with such PSUs in the amount of \$4.5 million.
 The company recognized the expense based on an accelerated attribution method.